kohana/kohana/DEVELOPERS.md

 	# Not currently on any branch.
 	nothing to commit (working directory clean)

+Similarly, if you want to work on modules, make sure you checkout the correct branch before you start working.

 **IMPORTANT:** It is highly recommended that you run the unit tests whilst developing to ensure that any changes you make do not break the api. *See TESTING.md for more info*